.xinitrc

 According to emacs(1) the emacs --daemon command starts Emacs as daemon (o rly?), enables Emacs server and disconnects from the terminal.

-With server running in the background, we can connect to it with the emacsclient(1) command:
+With server running in the background, I can connect to it with the emacsclient(1) command.

 To create a new frame, the flag -c is used.
-This is particularly useful when Emacs is already open but you don't want to reuse the existing frame.
+This is particularly useful when Emacs is already open but I don't want to reuse the existing frame.
 The second flag, -a, initiates an alternate editor if the Emacs server is not running.
-If it's left empty, as in this case, it runs emacs --daemon and attempts to connect to it.
+If it is left empty, as in this case, it runs emacs --daemon and attempts to connect to it.

-To make my life easier, I have placed that line in a file named ec, made it executable, and saved it in a directory within my PATH (in my case, it is /usr/local/bin/).
-Now, I can launch the Emacs client just like any other program.
+To make my life easier, I've placed that line in a file named ec, made it executable, and saved it in a directory within my PATH (/usr/local/bin/, to be specific).
+Now, I can launch Emacs client just like any other program.